sonia-kwak/sonia-kwak.github.io/src/pages/photography/index.md

 title: "Photography"
 tags: ['art', 'hobby']
 cover: "./cover.png"
-description: ""
+description: "Photography has been for many years the main way in which I try to express my views.
+I try to see the world from different perspectives, looking for beauty in the most ordinary places."
 ---

 Since 2007 I’ve been managing a digital portfolio of digital and analogic photography that has been viewed more than 250,000 times on Flickr.

-Photography has been for many years the main way in which I try to express my views, always trying to see the world from different perspectives and looking for beauty in the most ordinary places.

 I love all aspects of the photographic process.
 From connecting with moments and capturing it with sensibility and precision.
 To spending hours perfecting the post-production and curating a collection.
 To live in a constant search for the perfect match between technical quality and meaningful content.

 <results-banner